The EasyApache 4 Git Repository and Build Updates

 branch provides a preview of upcoming releases.
 It is useful to integrators who require time to adjust their own products.

-When we merge a change into either the master
+When we merge a change into either the main

 or production